 Be that as it may, The Annex is where I actually post my stories online.
 Back when I put up this blog in 2011 I thought there was a good reason for keeping the stories separate from the rest of my writing.

-I’m no longer certain that’s the case, but one advantage of having a separate site is that you can easily avoid the political commentary I only post on this site by hanging out at The Annex rather than here.
-Like I said, I also blog here occasionally about things I consider important to the LGBTQ community.
+I’m no longer certain that’s the case, but one advantage of having a separate site is that you can easily avoid the political commentary I only post on this site by hanging out at The Annex rather than here 🙂

 Two other stories I’ve written are With Apologies Mr. Dickens and Stuffed.
 They’re part of what I call my Holiday Tales collection and are more seasonal in nature.
-If you’re wondering, think November and December.
+If you’re wondering about that, think Christmas and Thanksgiving respectively.

 The only important thing you need to know about me is that I like to write stories and let people read them for free.
 That’s why I set up this blog in the first place.
 If you like to read stories and mine are any good, that’s probably all we need to focus on.